Intensive Law & Trial

 Discover what it takes to be a 21st century attorney, deepen your appreciation of the legal field, and explore your academic and career options.

-Endorsed by the American Mock Trial Association, the exciting Intensive Law & Trial curriculum will give you critical insights into the legal profession and a taste of the study of law, including real-world simulations and professional workshops.
+Endorsed by the American Mock Trial Association, the exciting Intensive Law & Trial curriculum will give you critical insights into the legal profession, including real-world simulations and professional workshops.

 Hear from the Experts

-Intensive Law & Trial features lectures given by distinguished Stanford Law professors, as well as presentations by some of the most respected legal minds in the country.
+Intensive Law & Trial features lectures given by distinguished Stanford Law professors, as well as presentations by legal professionals from around the country.